Computer history - 2001

 Amazon.com bought the Egghead.com domain on December 9, 2001.

-On December 29, 2001, eMachines received a NASDAQ warning about a possible delisting of its stock, as the company struggles to pump up slowing sales and its sagging stock price.
+On December 29, 2001, eMachines received a NASDAQ warning about a possible delisting of its stock with struggles to boost slowing sales.

 In December 2001, Roxio acquired MGI Software.

-3DFX announced plans on dissolving the company in 2001.
+3DFX announced plans to dissolve the company in 2001.

 AST Computers went out of business and stopped selling computers in 2001.